-The mph measurement tells you how fast air comes out of the leaf blower and is more helpful for moving heavier debris.
+The mph measurement tells you how fast air comes out of the leaf blower and is more helpful for moving heavier leaves.
 Meanwhile, cfm measures the volume of air a blower can move in one minute.
 A higher cfm may translate to the ability to move more leaves at once.

 What Type of Drive System Do You Need?

 Another consideration to make when buying your next leaf blower is whether you need a blower that is held or pushed.
-When choosing, consider the size of your yard, as well as the number of leaves you’re dealing with and the amount of physical effort that will be required to fully clear your lawn.
+When choosing, consider the size of your yard, as well as the number of leaves you’re dealing with and the amount of physical effort that may be required to fully clear your lawn.

 Composting shredded leaves with grass clippings is another great way to recycle leaves.
-This step can be saved for spring fertilizing, too.
+This step can be saved for spring fertilizing too.